RobertZetterlund/intro-to-ai/assignment1/report.md

 ![img](fig/gdp_life_c.png)

-The 2 entities is approximately 4 % out of the countries with a strong economy.
+In total there were 52 countries with a strong economy.
+Two out of these 52 countries, approximately 4 %, did not have a high life expectancy.
 This indicates that the correlation between having a high GDP and a high life expectancy is strong.
-This correlation seems reasonable since having a strong economy will make it easier to for example provide good healthcare, living conditions etc.
+And this strong correlation seems very reasonable since having a strong economy will make it easier to provide good healthcare, living conditions etc. Factors that we assume improves the life expectancy.
+Therefore, we find the result reasonable.

 ## Question D - Clean the data